coecms/coecms.github.io/_posts/2018-09-03-storage-where-what-why-how.md

 ncdu directory_name
 ```
 `ncdu` crawls the directory you point it at, collects all the information about the files and directories, and presents this as a curses based interactive program.
 Using the arrow keys and navigating to another directory shows a view of the storage usage in that directory.
-Push '?' to get help on the options available. 'g' changes the layout.
+Press '?' to get help on the options available. 'g' changes the layout.
 'C' lists by numbers of items. 'c' will show how many items there are in a directory.

-Once you've found the files taking the space, need to find out what are they?
+Once you've found the files taking the space, you need to find out what are they?
 The unix command `file` can help in some cases
 ```
 file filename
 ```